stiglers-eponym/BeamerPresenter/README.md

 ## Bugs
-If you find bugs or have concrete suggestions for improvements, please [open an issue](https://github.com/stiglers-eponym/BeamerPresenter/issues).
+If you find bugs or have suggestions for improvements, please [open an issue](https://github.com/stiglers-eponym/BeamerPresenter/issues).

+When reporting bugs, please include the version string of BeamerPresenter (`beamerpresenter --version`) or the Qt version if you have problems building BeamerPresenter (`qmake --version`).

 ## Development
 The code for versions 0.1.x is quite unreadable, not really structured and full of ugly bug-fixes.
 To create something more structured, efficient, modular and flexible, I started rewriting BeamerPresenter from scratch (branch `rewrite`).
-But as of now, the result is only for experimental use.
-Many features are missing or incomplete.

 For the old code this means: Small issues might still be fixed, but new features will only be available in the new, rewritten version.